For other questions and to register for the Aftercare Program, contact Edward Livesay at (937) 490-9605 or firstname.lastname@example.org.

-No, but most individuals do.
+No, but everyone has, so far.
 At orientation, we’ll review the entire curriculum and you’ll choose what best suits you and your loved ones on your journey.
 If there’s a session you feel like you’ve mastered or covered elsewhere, feel free to skip it.
 We want our sessions to be as productive as possible for you.

 Does this program include an assessment?

-Yes, an informal, brief assessment takes place as part of your first counseling session.
+Yes, an informal, brief assessment takes place as part of your first coaching session.
 We use it to measure your progress in various ways.

 Our lay counseling and coaching is available to you throughout the program.
-If you wish to continue counseling afterward, our counselors will still be available to you.
+If you wish to continue coaching afterward, our coaches will still be available to you.

-Do I have to use a Mission Addiction counselor if I already have one that I like?
+Do I have to use a Mission Addiction coach if I already have one that I like?